 - Application-side Participants ("chat" Participants) will have a

-- You may have anywhere from three (3) to ten (10) Addresses and ProjectedAddresses in a Conversation.
+- You may have up to four (4) Addresses and ProjectedAddresses in a Conversation.

 Therefore, for Group MMS, the "number pair" principle described above no longer applies.
 Instead, the inbound target of a Group MMS Message is the "number group."
 To arrive at a Conversation, the sorted set of all senders (